-To the best of my knowledge, I hereby declare that all impact fees collected and expended by my school district, or on its behalf for fiscal year 2021-22, were in full compliance with the spending period provision in the local ordinance or resolution, and that funds expended from each impact fee account were used only to acquire, construct or improve specific infrastructure needs.
+To the best of my knowledge, I hereby declare that all impact fees collected and expended by my school district, or on its behalf for fiscal year 2022-23, were in full compliance with the spending period provision in the local ordinance or resolution, and that funds expended from each impact fee account were used only to acquire, construct or improve specific infrastructure needs.

+SIGNATURE OF AFFIANT 1010 1120

+TITLE Director of Finance(CFO or equivalent)

-Sworn to and subscribed before me this 9^{th} day of September, 2022.
+Sworn to and subscribed before me this 11th day of September, 2023.

+- Dienne Harinson

 SIGNATURE OF NOTARY PUBLIC, STATE OF FLORIDA

-Kendro L. Sittia
+Lena Dionne Brinson

 (Print, Type, or Stamp Commissioned Name of Notary Public)

+LENA DIONNE BRINSON

-(Check one) Affiant personally known to notary
+(Check one) Affiant personally known to notary Commission # HH 320875 Expires October 11, 2026

+E Arriant personally known to notary

 Or

 □ Affiant produced identification

-Type of Identification Produced: None
+Type of Identification Produced:

+BOARD MISSION

+The Hernando County School District collaborates with parents and other community stakeholders to effectively prepare all students for a successful transition into a diverse and changing world.